Written by Pat Hanrahan and Julie Zelenski

 This guide gives a brief overview of what is unique about compiling C programs to execute in a bare-metal environment.

-Hosted versus non-hosted (standalone) environments
+Hosted versus non-hosted environments

 By default, gcc